Woman dies after being shot at South Carolina gun range

 - Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death VIEW

-Jerry James, who owns the Skip-J Range, says it’s the first accidental shooting at the private pistol and rifle club since it opened 24 years ago.
+Range owner Jerry James believes it was.
+He says it’s the first accidental shooting at the private pistol and rifle club since it opened 24 years ago.
+He said the range’s safety protocols are “serious,” and accidents shouldn’t occur if they’re followed.

+The club’s members can use the range without supervision.
+Members have the combination to the range’s gate lock to use the range from 9 a.m. to dark Mondays through Saturdays.
+Its 10 separate bays consist of dirt berms down both sides as well as at the end, according to the range’s website.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.